When Dr IG Patel turns 100

 Monday, 11 November 2024, marks the centenary of Dr IG Patel.
 Known to many as IG Patel or Dr Patel, he was IG to friends, admirers and family.

 Indraprasad Gordhandas Patel is best remembered in India today as the 14th Governor of the Reserve Bank of India.
 He was also briefly the Director of the Indian Institute of Management Ahmedabad.
-But they were brief stopovers in a brilliant career that spanned six decades across three continents and touched people’s lives worldwide.
+But these were brief stopovers in a brilliant career that spanned six decades across three continents and touched people's lives worldwide, mainly through his work for the UNDP.

 Education